inspatiallabs/inspatial-dev/README.md

 ## 🌟 Welcome to InSpatial Core

-InSpatial Core is a comprehensive suite of tools and frameworks for building cutting-edge spatial computing applications.
+InSpatial Core is a comprehensive suite of cross-platform tools and infrastructure for building cutting-edge universal and spatial applications.
 Our mission is to empower you to create immersive, cross-platform experiences that seamlessly blend all dimensions of reality.

 ---

-## 🧰 Core Pipeline
+## 🧰 Dev Pipeline

 ### 1. InSpatial Kit